Dsivs/UBC-Insight/D1-contrib_<jpeng06>.md

 log in the system and let me see what the error was. +1 for TAs
 * Public posts on Piazza is somewhat helpful, TA tends to be really careful about what they wrote.
 * Partner is definitely helpful.
 I was surprise to see that he almost completely rewrite addData just for debugging a uncaught exception.
-He is definitely a dedicated hardwork teammate.
+He is definitely a dedicated hardworking teammate.
 * Google is somewhat helpful in D1.
-Since libraies that allowed to use is limited, that makes 95% of google solution nonsense.
+Since libraries that allowed to use is limited, that makes 95% of google solution nonsense.